-I have audited the special purpose financial statements of Trustee for the John Pearson Private Pension Fund for the year ended 30 June 2022, comprising Financial Position, Income Statement, Statement of Changes in Member Benefits, Statement of Changes in Reserves, Statement of Cash Flows, Notes to the Financial Statements and Trustees' Declaration.
+I have audited the financial statements of FRANK SUE SUPERANNUATION FUND for the year ended 30 June 2022, comprising the Statement of Financial Position, Income Statement, Statement of Changes in Member Benefits, Statement of Changes in Reserves, Statement of Cash Flows, Notes to the Financial Statements and Trustees' Declaration.

-In my opinion the financial statements present fairly, in all material respects, in accordance with the accounting policies described in the financial statements, the financial position of Trustee for the John Pearson Private Pension Fund as at 30 June 2022 and the results of its operations, cash flows, changes in equity/reserves and changes in members' benefits for the year ended 30 June 2022.
+In my opinion, the financial statements present fairly, in all material respects, in accordance with Australian Accounting Standards, the financial position of FRANK SUE SUPERANNUATION FUND as at 30 June 2022 and the results of its operations, cash flows, changes in reserves and changes in members' benefits for the year ended 30 June 2022.